A Local’s London 4 Days Itinerary: See the Best of London

 💡If you plan on visiting the Buckingham Palace inside, you can only do it from June to October.
 Make sure to get your tickets before they get sold out.

-If you’re interested in the Changing of the Guards, know that this is happening outside Buckingham Palace every Monday, Wednesday, Friday and Sunday from 10:45am and lasts around 45 minutes, with the actual change that takes place at 11am.
+If you’re interested in the Changing of the Guards, know that this is happening outside Buckingham Palace every Monday, Wednesday and Friday from 10:45am and lasts around 45 minutes, with the actual change that takes place at 11am.

 Westminster Abbey